HAVE YOU FORGOTTEN ME?

 Kate caressed Bella’s neck and jumped in the saddle.

-When she arrived to Petite Pony, it was almost 5 PM, but because she was a well-known member, she could race without previous registration.
+When she arrived at Petite Pony, it was almost 5 PM, but because she was a well-known member, she could race without previous registration.

 David’s hope didn’t meet with the reality, because Kate came second in the Brooke Derby.
 She was obviously out of training, but she won herself a silver cup and 950 simoleons.
 Not bad, Kate thought to herself, but the next time, we’ll win.